suborbital/e2core/README.md

 2. Declare how you want Atmo to handle requests by creating a "Directive"
 3. Build and deploy your Runnable bundle

-Atmo is not just a framework, but also a self-hosted platform that uses a bundle containing your Runnables and Directive to automatically run your application.
+Atmo is a server-side runtime and application framework.
+It uses a **bundle** containing your Runnables and Directive to automatically run your application.

 ## Background